KrashKart/Sorting/README.md

 A compilation of actual and trolling sorting algorithms written in Python.
 Made for fun.

 ## Why Python?
-Because I love Python and am too lazy to think
+Because I love Python and am too lazy to think in C++ or Java

 ## Sorts
 All currently implemented sorting algorithms are listed below:
-- Proper
+- Simple
     - Bubble Sort
     - Insertion Sort
     - Merge Sort
     - Selection Sort
+- Data Structs (for more complex sorting algorithms)
+    - Binary Tree Sort
 - Trolling
     - Bogo Sort
     - Sleep Sort
     - Stalin Sort
+    - Miracle Sort
+    - Gaslight Sort

 ## Planned Additions
 The planned additions to the sorting catalogue are as below: